-ARTICLE 34: Leave of Absence
+ARTICLE 31: Leave of Absence

 Section A Employees with five (5) years of service or more may apply for a leave of absence from the Shoreline Fire Department.
 Leaves of absence (LOA) will be granted at the sole discretion of the Fire Chief, based on the operational needs of the Department.
-A LOA is granted for personnel who expect to return to work at Shoreline Fire Department and will not be granted for individuals seeking other employment.
+A LOA is granted for personnel that expect to return to work at Shoreline and will not be granted for individuals seeking other employment.